-The triangle exclamation mark that appears on the Network icon in the Windows Taskbar indicated that you are connected to a network with no Internet Access.
+The triangle exclamation mark on the Network icon in the Windows Taskbar indicates that you are connected to a network with no Internet Access.

 Try Connecting Other Devices

-You can also try connecting your other computer/Laptop and see if the problem still persists.
-If you are using LAN Internet connection then connect the LAN Ethernet Cable to your Laptop or any other device with Ethernet port and see if you have Internet Access.
+You can also try connecting your other computer/Laptop and see if the problem persists.
+If you are using a LAN Internet connection, then connect the LAN ethernet cable to your laptop or any other device with en ethernet port and see if you have Internet access.

-At this point, if you are able to get Internet Access on other devices then the problem may be some sort of misconfiguration with your Computer/Laptop.
-If you are not able to get Internet Access even after trying different devices, then the problem is more likely with your Network Equipment (Modem/Router).
+At this point, if you can get Internet access on other devices,, then the problem may be some misconfiguration with your computer/laptop.
+If you cannot get Internet Access even after trying different devices, then the problem is more likely with your network equipment (Modem/Router).

-If the problem raised all of sudden from nowhere then it is more likely because of a pending restart/software change.
-Just Restart your device and see if you are able to get Internet Access.
-If you are not able to get Internet access even after restarting the computer then move to other steps.
+If the problem is sudden from nowhere, it is more likely because of a pending restart/software change.
+Just Restart your device and see if you can get Internet access.
+If you cannot get Internet access even after restarting the computer, then move to other steps.

-A Modem or Router reboot might be able to solve the issue.
-We restarted our Windows machine to see if there are some pending installations/change there.
-Similarly, you can also restart your Modem or WiFi Router to solve the issue.
-Most of the time a simple Modem Reboot can solve all the problems in no time.
+A modem or router reboot might be able to restore internet access.
+You restarted your device to see if there were some pending installations/change there.
+Similarly, you can also restart your modem or WiFi router to solve the issue.
+Most of the time, a simple modem reboot can solve all the problems in no time.

 Windows Network Troubleshooter

-Windows is already having a Network Troubleshooter which can help you in identifying the problem.
-There may be a number of different reasons for Internet disconnection and we cannot readily find it out.
-This is where Troubleshooter comes in handy.
-It will help you to find the problem by analyzing the network that you are connected to and solve the problem.
+This is where troubleshooter comes in handy.
+It will help you find the problem by analyzing the network you are connected to and solve the problem.